hannaner/jukebox-client/README.md

 ### Version 2
 - As a user, I want to view others playlists.
 - As a user, I want to play the selected song.
+- As a user, I want to delete my account.

 ### Version 3
 - As a user, I want to link this to my Spotify account.